rsyslog/rsyslog/source/configuration/global/options/rsconf1_rulesetcreatemainqueue.rst

 **Caveats:**

 The configuration statement "$RulesetCreateMainQueue off" has no effect at all.
-The capability to specify this is an artifact of the current (ugly!) configuration language.
+The capability to specify this is an artifact of the legacy configuration language.

 **Example:**